Righteous Kill: Plot

 Perez and Riley suspect Turk of being Poetry Boy due to his marksmanship skills and psych evaluations, so they arrange a secretly supervised meeting between Turk and suspected drug dealer Marcus "Spider" Smith, during which Turk supposedly will feel the urge to kill Spider.
 Turk, unaware of the setup, effectively proves his innocence during an encounter with Spider as he has the "wrong" gun and recites a humiliating but obviously inappropriate poem.
 After Perez and Riley leave the scene unsatisfied, Rooster kills Spider.
-During this scrape, Rooster inadvertently drops his journal.
+During the scrape, Rooster inadvertently drops his journal.

-Turk stumbles upon and reads Rooster's journal, in which Rooster deems Spider will be Poetry Boy's fourteenth victim.
-Rooster puts Turk in front of a video camera and forces him to read the journalrevealing how the audience has been misled into thinking Turk is Poetry Boy.
-Rooster is the actual David Fisk / Poetry Boy, while Turk is actually Tom Cowan.
-Rooster lost his faith in the justice system when Turk, who he looked up to, planted a gun at the house of an acquitted child molester and murderer, convicting him.
+Turk stumbles on and reads Rooster's journal, in which Rooster deems that Spider will be Poetry Boy's fourteenth victim.
+Rooster puts Turk in front of a video camera and forces him to read the journal—revealing how the audience has been misled to think that Turk is Poetry Boy.
+Rooster is the actual David Fisk/Poetry Boy, while Turk is actually Tom Cowan.
+Rooster lost his faith in the justice system when Turk, whom he admired, planted a gun at the house of an acquitted child molester and murderer named Charles Randall, convicting him.
 This had led Rooster to take the law into his own hands as the vigilante serial killer Poetry Boy.

 When Turk finishes, he chases Rooster to a construction site.
-Rooster fires aimlessly to force Turk to report that the Poetry Boy is assaulting a police officer, resisting arrest, and fleeing, but Turk resists.
+Rooster fires aimlessly to force Turk to kill him, but Turk resists.
 When Rooster takes aim at Turk, Turk fires, striking Rooster in the chest.
 Turk calls for an ambulance, but Rooster begs Turk to let him die.
 After some hesitation, Turk calls off the paramedics, allowing Rooster to succumb to his wounds.

-Sometime later, Turk is shown coaching a Police Athletic League baseball team, with Corelli looking on from the bleachers.
+Turk becomes the coach of a youth girls' baseball team, and Corelli cheers from the bleachers.